Read About Various Important Topic On The Sandakphu and Phalut Trek Below:

 Accommodation and Toilet In Our Sandakphu And Phalut Trek:

-As per our trek plan, 4 nights will have stay arranged in local homestays or tea-houses.
+As per our trek plan, in most of the cases, 4 nights will have stay arranged in local homestays or tea-houses.
 These are in Maneybhanjyang, Tumling, Kalipokhari and Gorkhey.
 All the required beddings and linens will be provided.
 It will mostly be in 3 or 4 sharing rooms with a single bed each.
 You may book private rooms at extra cost.
 We don't keep in dormitories.
 However, very rarely we might keep it dormitory as well if there are no other accommodations available.
 This seldom happens.
 Food will be served from the homestay only.
 Toilet will be a wet toilet with western or eastern seats and water in bucket or tap.

 Can Beginners Do The Sandakphu and Phalut Trek?